eduwallet/veramo-agent/README.md

 POST `<base URL>/<institute>/api/revoke-credential`

 This endpoint allows an issuer to list the credentials it has previously issued.
-This can be used in use cases where users want to revoke or re-issue/refresh credentials.
-The POST data field can contain filtering options (each field is optional):
+This can be used in use cases where users want to revoke or re-issue/refresh credentials.:

 ```json
 {